gokulnair2001/AR-Travel/README.md

 ![badge](https://img.shields.io/badge/360°-View-red)

 # Introduction ⚒
-AR Travel is an AR based App, which detects a particular card and creates a 360° view of various places.The app detects a particular set of card and creates a whole
+AR Travel is an AR based app, which detects a particular card and creates a 360° view of various places.The app detects a particular set of card and creates a whole
 AR world arround you.

 # Uses 🌏